skeeto/skeeto.github.com/about/index.md

 various BSDs.
 My dotfiles are quite portable and mostly work across all of them.

-Despite all my articles about Emacs over the years, I actually [do most of my work in Vim][vim], including writing blog articles and email.
-Like a vice, I pretty much only use Emacs for writing Emacs extensions.
+Contrast to earlier in my career, Windows has grown on me as a development platform.
+It's better than Linux on some dimensions, particularly as a target, and for graphical applications.
+Though Windows has steadily grown worse since 2012, and at an accelerating pace. w64devkit snapshots my preferred development environment for any platform, even if lacking a few important capabilities, such as [fuzz testing][fuzz].
+My long-term goal is to correct that situation.

+For text editing, I [exclusively use Vim][vim].
+That includes composing blog articles and mail.
+I've never learned how to extend it, and probably never will.

-I use [Openbox][openbox] as my window manager, and without any extra adornments (panels, taskbar, etc.).
+I use [Openbox][openbox] as my window manager, without adornments (panels, taskbar, etc.).

-My favorite programming language is C. It's [fast, simple][c], and compiles *very* quickly.
-Unlike many other languages, it's quite reasonable for an individual to have a comprehensive understanding of the entire language.
-C is my default choice unless something else is particularly better suited (Go, Python, shell script, etc.).
-My second favorite language is Go: it has most of C's strengths and [the best tooling of any language][gotooling].
-There's also a special place in my heart for Emacs Lisp, a venerable goofball language that's so much fun to discuss.
+My favorite programming language is C, and I've acquired [my own personal style][style].
+It's [fast, simple][c], and compiles at lightning speed.
+Unlike most languages, it's quite reasonable for an individual to have a comprehensive understanding of the entire language.
+C++ written in a C style is also acceptable.
+While my day job requires mastery of a variety of languages and technologies, for my own purposes I find little reason to write software in anything other than C.

-My preferred build tool is plain old POSIX `make`.
-If this sounds strange, then it's [probably cleaner and more capable than you realize][make].
-There's little need for GNU Autoconf and friends when [you write portable code][portable].

 [I use Mutt][mutt] for reading email.
 It's not *perfect*, but it's close enough.
 OpenPGP and email encryption are a technological dead end, so [I don't bother with it][enchive].
 I've never needed end-to-end encrypted communication with strangers, so I haven't investigated the alternatives.

 For consuming multimedia, I use [mpv][mpv].
 I love how I can drive it completely and precisely from the keyboard.
 If anything, its minimal interface is *still* too cluttered for my tastes.
-Combined with [youtube-dl][youtube-dl] (and [my front-end][dl]), I watch more (ad-free) YouTube than is probably healthy.
+Combined with [yt-dlp][yt-dlp], I watch more (ad-free) YouTube than is probably healthy.

-In years past I may have proudly listed my favorite source control tool, but these days you have to be a little nutty not to have already surrendered to Git's dominance.

 ### Contact